stutxo/nostr_tx_bot/README.md

 Once the app is at a working stage i will create an API for monitoring and other purposes and host a proof of concept in AWS

+I will create a folder in this directory with some info on the resources i have used and what i have learned during this mini project